 Gas chromatography

-Gas Chromatography (GC) is an analytical technique used to physically separate volatile organic and gaseous components in a mixture.
-It can also be used to determine the chemical makeup of a sample.
-GC analysis has many applications ranging from air quality assessment to fuel analysis.
+Gas chromatography (GC) is an analytical technique used to physically separate volatile organic components in a mixture to determine its chemical makeup.
+GC analysis has many applications, ranging from air quality assessment to fuel analysis.

 What is GC analysis used for?